mhasanjb/blog.mhasan.ir/_blogs/2020-05-06-angular-multiple-template.md

 Creating multiple layout & templates for angular
 With this trick you can have multiple layouts for each component ( home , about , etc )

+Go to ["Angular Multiple Template Simple"](https://blog.mhasan.ir/blogs/angular/2020-05-06-angular-multiple-template-simple/) if you are new

 1 --> create new project with routing
 ```
 ng new client --skip-tests=true